Oakville & Milton Humane Society Vision:

 The Oakville & Milton Humane Society is very committed to the community that it serves.
 We offer pet visits to health facilities, education in schools and we participate in many community events.

 One concern that every Humane Society faces is public perception.
 The Oakville & Milton Humane Society is a low euthanasia animal shelter.
-Euthanasia is our final option in cases of overwhelming medical conditions, dangerous aggressive behavior and in less than 1% of cases, overcrowding.
+Euthanasia is our final option in cases of overwhelming medical conditions, quality of life, dangerous aggressive behavior and public safety.

 We have made the commitment to spaying or neutering every dog, cat, puppy, kitten and rabbit that is made available for adoption in an effort to impact pet overpopulation in our community.